tlakomy/egghead-aws-cdk-workshop/docs/2_customize_lambda.md

 ## Exercises

 1. Increase the memory available to the lambda function to 256MB

+   _Why shouldn't we just bump the memory to 3GB or whatever?_

 1. Increase the timeout to 10 seconds using `Duration.seconds`

    _What is the maximum duration of a lambda function?_